Lovers Walk

 "Lovers Walk" is episode eight of season three of the television show Buffy the Vampire Slayer.
-It was written by Dan Vebber, directed by David Semel, and first broadcast on November 24, 1998.
+It was written by Dan Vebber, directed by David Semel, and first broadcast on The WB on November 24, 1998.

+The vampire Spike returns to Sunnydale and kidnaps Willow to make her do a love spell, so that he can get back together with his lover Drusilla.
+Oz and Cordelia are very upset to see Xander and Willow kiss.